servexyz/prisma-starter/README.md

 - `test`

-  > This executes one of the test children commands.
-Defaults to liveReload (which runs ava in --watch mode)
+  > This runs docker-compose all & runs ava in --watch mode.
+Useful when you want to update your tests, but useful when you want to update your tests.
+Unfortunately, no docker HMR right now so updating source won't work as expected.

 - `playground`

   > NPM script to open up GraphQL Playground

-- `ci`

-  > You can ignore this unless you want to run your test suite through [trevor](https://www.npmjs.com/package/trevor).
-(Trevor is a local Travis-CI implementation)

 **Start Options**